Blog

 It is useful to get early feedback from users on how useful and intuitive they find the training offered by your provider, so adjustments can be made where required.

-Step 4: Feedback and iteration
+Step 4: Feedback and iteration in technology adoption

 Once the pilot has been completed, collate feedback on what has and hasn’t worked, where the challenges are, and what changes need to be made to ensure the technology is deployed successfully.
+Feedback is crucial when dealing with emerging technologies, as it helps identify user challenges and areas for improvement.

 The key priority at this stage is to identify challenges and/or requirements that are unique to your organization, so the provider can tailor a solution that’s right for you and your teams.